Oliver Goethe: 2023

 At the end of September 2022, Goethe partook in the FIA Formula 3 post-season test with Trident on all three days.
 On 2 December 2022, it was announced that Trident signed Goethe on a full-time basis for the upcoming FIA Formula 3 Championship alongside Gabriel Bortoleto and Leonardo Fornaroli.
 Goethe qualified fourth on his Trident debut, and marched forward to sixth place.
 The feature race proved successful as well, as a penalty for Gabriele Minì ahead gave him second place and his first podium.
 Melbourne though saw Goethe being taken out on the opening lap of the sprint and missing out on points due to a puncture in the feature race.
 This began a trend of four scoreless events, being stopped only when Goethe managed to take his maiden win in the series at Silverstone, where he converted a front-row starting spot to victory after passing teammate Fornaroli.

 Goethe scored a pair of top five finishes at the Hungaroring, though he would become embroiled in the carnage of a wet/dry Spa weekend, where he not only crashed out of the feature race, but also received a ten-place grid drop for the subsequent event after his team was found to have remained on the grid after the 15-second signal.
-The final round at Monza began in a curious manner, as the German was awarded pole position after causing a session-ending red flag via a crash at turn seven; moments before, Goethe had set the fastest laptime of qualifying.
+The final round at Monza began in a curious manner, as Goethe was awarded pole position after causing a session-ending red flag via a crash at turn seven; moments before, Goethe had set the fastest laptime of qualifying.
 During the sprint race, Goethe moved up from 22nd to fifth, gaining two positions post-race due to penalties, though he would end the season with disappointment, as a broken throttle forced Goethe to pull off the grid before the start of Sunday's feature.
 He finished eighth in the standings, three places ahead of Fornaroli but a long way behind title-winning teammate Bortoleto.

 In the Jerez post-season test, Goethe joined Campos Racing, topping the times on the first day.